Arizona Hiking Guide

 West Coast

-Cities in this region: Kingman, Bullhead City, Parker, Lake Havasu City and Oatman.
+Cities along Arizona’s West Coast: Kingman, Bullhead City, Parker, Lake Havasu City and Oatman.

 Arizona’s “West Coast,” as it’s referred to in some travel brochures, is the swath of land that runs along the Colorado River, which forms the state’s western border.
 Although area is better known for boating and paddling, there are some very worthwhile trails to hike, too.